-Each Fund's prospectus discusses the investment objective of each Fund and the principal strategies to be employed to achieve these objectives.
-This SAI contains supplemental information concerning certain types of securities and other instruments in which a Fund may invest, additional strategies that a Fund may utilize in seeking to achieve its investment objective, and certain risks associated with such investments and strategies.
-Subject to the investment policies and restrictions contained in the prospectus and this SAI, a Fund may invest in any of the securities described herein, unless stated otherwise.
+The Fund's prospectus discusses the investment objective of the Fund and the principal strategies to be employed to achieve these objectives.
+This SAI contains supplemental information concerning certain types of securities and other instruments in which the Fund may invest, additional strategies that the Fund may utilize in seeking to achieve its investment objective, and certain risks associated with such investments and strategies.
+Subject to the investment policies and restrictions contained in the prospectus and this SAI, the Fund may invest in any of the securities described herein, unless stated otherwise.

-Equity Securities (All Funds)
+Equity Securities